-Explores leadership and management decision making skills for the application and advancement of technology in the workplace.
+Explores leadership and management decision making skills for the application and advancement of technology in the educational setting.
 Includes the following topics: Delivery using multimedia, matching technologies to outcomes, cost and funding of technology and trends in instructional technology.
-Assesses and evaluates risks and threats with the wide availability of media (the internet, iPods, cell phones, and others) to security and ethical behavior.
+Assesses and evaluates risks and threats with the wide availability of media.